bbalganjjm/natural_js/docs/implementation/m10-plan.md

 | Multi-selection/check-all | Add only with a defined visible-page versus filtered-store meaning and a typed selected-ID result.
 Preserve keyboard use and never identify rows by DOM position. |

 The first implementation slice is authored fixed/grouped headers in two visually different layouts, with zero new public API if native HTML/CSS suffices.
 Subsequent slices need a usage example and cost justification.

+The inferred M10.0 reference is now [a 40-row employee assignment screen](../v2/advanced-grid-example.md), since no production advanced screen was supplied.
+It has five columns, two native column groups, a row-local nested Shift Select, keyboard-activated name sorting and row selection, a two-axis scroll region, and two independent MDI mounts.
+Side-by-side and stacked authored layouts reuse one CVC controller.
+The first selected capability is grouped and fixed headings/first column through HTML/CSS only.
+Column resize/reorder/hide, bulk paste, multi-selection, and virtualization remain unselected; no new Grid or Rows API is authorized by this fixture.
+M10.2 may study rendering lifetime on a separately declared larger workload without changing the basic contract.

+The browser acceptance for this slice checks native table semantics, no copied header or duplicate IDs, nested choices, keyboard sort/selection, two-screen isolation, sticky geometry, 320 CSS-pixel reflow with enlarged text spacing, and axe-tagged A/AA results.
+Chromium, Firefox, and WebKit passed four focused cases each.
+On this Windows host Firefox required the repository-local Playwright browser cache; the default cache failed at process launch (`spawn UNKNOWN`) even with one worker.
+Automated checks do not establish manual screen-reader conformance.

 # Contract gates